 A permanent partial disability is defined as the permanent loss of use of a body part or the partial loss of use of the entire body.
 If you have an unhealed injury at work caused either by a single incident or by incremental harm accrued over a long period of time, then you may be entitled to collect compensation for a permanent partial disability.

-Our occupational injury lawyers at The Previant Law Firm, S.C. in Milwaukee have assisted clients across the state for more than 100 years.
+Our disability injury lawyers at The Previant Law Firm, S.C. in Milwaukee have assisted clients across the state for more than 100 years.
 We are Wisconsin’s oldest workers' compensation law firm and we have the resources and experience to fiercely advocate on your behalf.

 Examples of Permanent Partial Disabilities